RussTheAerialist/doomsparkle/content/fourtyeight.md

 We are a mix of independent filmmakers in various stages of our development.
 We believe in learning by doing, and having fun while doing it.
-We want to see how much we can do with a small screw, and spending our budget mostly on food.
+We want to see how much we can do with a small crew, and spending our budget mostly on food.